ken77921/ken77921.github.io/_pages/projects.md

   <div class="col">
     <h4>Multi-facet Embeddings for Sentence Representation</h4>
     <p>
       We propose a novel embedding method for a text sequence (e.g., a sentence) where each sequence is represented by a distinct set of multi-mode codebook embeddings to capture different semantic facets of its meaning.
 The codebook embeddings can be viewed as the cluster centers which summarize the distribution of possibly co-occurring words in a pre-trained word embedding space.
-Our experiments show that the per-sentence codebook embeddings significantly improve the performances in unsupervised sentence similarity and extractive summarization benchmarks. (<a href="http://arxiv.org/abs/2103.15330">Paper</a>, <a href="https://docs.google.com/presentation/d/1k-OBWdBYsGmXUuvNc1_J_JrEppB_Aqh82bJPCgjFL-s/edit?usp=sharing">Slides</a>, <a href="../assets/img/" download>Poster</a>).
+Our experiments show that the per-sentence codebook embeddings significantly improve the performances in unsupervised sentence similarity and extractive summarization benchmarks. (<a href="http://arxiv.org/abs/2103.15330">Paper</a>, <a href="https://docs.google.com/presentation/d/1k-OBWdBYsGmXUuvNc1_J_JrEppB_Aqh82bJPCgjFL-s/edit?usp=sharing">Slides</a>, <a href="../assets/img/proj3-nlp-Multi-facet Embeddings for Sentence Representation-poster.pdf" download="">Poster</a>).
     </p>
   </div>
 </div>